Situationship: What It Is, Why It Hurts, and How to Get Out

 Vagueness is an answer.
 "I'm not looking for anything serious right now" is an answer.
 "I don't know what I want" that never resolves is an answer.
 The specific words matter less than the pattern of behavior over time.

-Know what you're accepting
+Know what you're actually accepting

 You're allowed to choose to stay in a situationship knowing what it is.
 But staying while hoping it will change is different from consciously choosing it.
 Be honest with yourself about which you're doing.